ghc/ghc/docs/users_guide/exts/multiline_strings.rst

 Normal string literals are lexed, then string gaps are collapsed, then escape characters are resolved.
 Multiline string literals add the following post-processing steps between collapsing string gaps and resolving escape characters:

 #.
-Split the string by newlines
+Split the string by EOL

 #.
 Replace leading tabs with spaces up to the next tab stop